r-lib/actions/examples/README.md

 ## Build pkgdown site

-This example build a pkgdown site for a repository and pushes the built package to the gh-pages branch.
+This example builds a pkgdown site for a repository and pushes the built package to the gh-pages branch.

 ``` yaml